SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Here's how that looks in Swift code:

-.. testcode:: overflowOperatorsWillUnderflow
+.. testcode:: overflowOperatorsWillOverflowInNegativeDirection

-   -> var willUnderflow = UInt8.min
+   -> var willOverflow = UInt8.min
-   << // willUnderflow : UInt8 = 0
+   << // willOverflow : UInt8 = 0
-   /> willUnderflow equals \(willUnderflow), which is the smallest value a UInt8 can hold
+   /> willOverflow equals \(willOverflow), which is the smallest value a UInt8 can hold
-   </ willUnderflow equals 0, which is the smallest value a UInt8 can hold
+   </ willOverflow equals 0, which is the smallest value a UInt8 can hold
-   -> willUnderflow = willUnderflow &- 1
+   -> willOverflow = willOverflow &- 1
-   /> willUnderflow is now equal to \(willUnderflow)
+   /> willOverflow is now equal to \(willOverflow)
-   </ willUnderflow is now equal to 255
+   </ willOverflow is now equal to 255

-A similar underflow occurs for signed integers.
+A similar overflow in the negative direction occurs for signed integers.
 All subtraction for signed integers is performed as straight binary subtraction, with the sign bit included as part of the numbers being subtracted, as described in :ref:`AdvancedOperators_BitwiseLeftAndRightShiftOperators`.